 We work with challenging clients who have complex disabilities, offering understanding and support that is genuine, non-judgemental and dependable.

-Over the past year we have continued to see growth in our complex support service with 16 new sites, mainly through the transition of the NSW Government’s Community Justice and Integrated Support programs to DSA.
+We continue to see growth in our complex support service with several sites, mainly through the transition of the NSW Government’s Community Justice and Integrated Support programs to DSA.